 Physician Assistant Student

 I graduated from USD and immediately continued my education in pursuit of becoming a physician assistant.
-I am currently working in the emergency department in order to strengthen my skill set and knowledge.
 Working in the medical field has shown me how important it is to collect accurate data effectively and efficiently.
 I learned how to properly collect data while conducting research with Dr. Bond.
 Not only did he give our research team independence to collect data, but he allowed us to think outside the box and share our ideas with him.
-One of my most memorable experiences at USD was helping Dr. Bond with his research because of how passionate he was about his work.
-It made me realize that I needed to find something that I was just as passionate about.
 In addition, the research project involved reaching out to other students and meeting with them face-to-face, which helped develop my interpersonal communication skills.
 This has been a very important and valuable asset that I will carry with me in all my future endeavors.

 Jacquelyn Lefevre ’17

 I graduated from USD in 2017 with a degree in communication studies.
 During my four years at USD I was always drawn to media studies.
 Dr. Bond became my professor in various classes, academic advisor, and research leader.
 I not only learned about media awareness, but took with me how media affect real life.
-I am currently working at CBS Television Studios in Alternative Development and Late Night Series as an Executive Coordinator and have proven my ability in using pop culture and digital media as a means of evolving a brand through storytelling.
+I am currently working with the WWE, where I have honed my ability to use pop culture and digital media as means of evolving a brand through storytelling.
 Because of this, and with the help of my media education, I am constantly engaged and aware of the effects of media on television viewers (myself included).

 Carolyn Massey ’17

 Global Branded Entertainment Coordinator